A Cleft In Time

 Open discussion with young people to allow creative exploration of their narratives.

 Offer a co-design structure for patient feedback collation to inform service delivery.

 Production of new artwork for display to encourage public engagement and education in the healthcare setting regarding CL/P.

 In collaboration with renowned sculptor and medical artist Eleanor Crook and Clinical Psychologist Dr Julia Cadogan, a series of art workshops funded by the charity Above and Beyond were offered to individuals of various ages with cleft lip and/or palate.
 These co-design artistic workshops explored personality and identity utilising wax facial sculpture and craft to allow individuals to creatively explore their journey, have fun and provide feedback on their experiences.

 In addition, art activities have been provided to young people connected to CLAPA, including at the National Portrait Gallery, regional activity days and for the Children and Young People's Council.
 Utilising craft and fine art, these activities have enabled creative spaces to encourage fun, open discussion and meeting of other similar young people.

-Public engagement events providing interactive educational opportunities regarding CL/P with health professionals and artists were commissioned by the Science Gallery London and took place between July-October 2016 in central London.
+Public engagement events providing interactive educational opportunities regarding CL/P with health professionals and artists were commissioned by the Science Gallery London in central London.